Set Up Amazon SES

 ## What this guide covers

-Connect Amazon SES to Mailrith using an IAM access key, verified sender identity, and SNS webhook subscriptions for bounce and complaint tracking.
+Connect Amazon SES to Mailrith with an IAM access key, a verified sender identity, and SNS webhook subscriptions for bounce and complaint tracking.

 ## Sections